NIGK16000U Applied Ecosystem Ecology

 Competences:

-- Formulate aims and guiding principles for the use and protection of ecosystems, their functioning and biotic composition
+- Formulate aims and guiding principles for the protection of ecosystem functioning

-- Evaluate the effect of human activities on the environments and their functions to provide services to the surroundings and to the human society
+- Evaluate the effect of human activities on ecosystems functioning and ability to provide services to humans and the society

 - Analyze, put into perspective, and criticize original research papers and reports